Mayoral elections in Springfield, Massachusetts: Campaign

 Incumbent mayor Charles Ryan and registrar of deeds John P. Lynch were considered the two major contenders.
 A third candidate in the primary, Arthur R. Caney, was regarded as a political unknown.
-As widely predicted, both Ryan and Lynch were the two who advanced to the general election.
+Ryan and Lynch were the two who advanced to the general election.

 Both Lynch and Ryan identified as Democrats.
 Ryan's campaign was managed by his brother, Donald Ryan.

 The campaign turned tense when, eight days before the general election, Lynch accused Ryan of being an advocate of busing, bringing a racially-charged issue into the mix.
 The day before the election, in a television appearance, Ryan alleged that bussing had already started, and that Ryan had approved it.
 On the day of the election, the Springfield Union ran two full-paged advertisements which showed black children departing school buses at Memorial School in the fashionable, and largely white, East Forest Park neighborhood.
 The ads, again claimed that Ryan had begun busing in the city.
 Ryan responded by making a series of radio appearances on Election Day.
 In one he claimed that the photos actually were showing black children that had been transported to the school, not for the sake of racial integration, but due to overcrowding at schools in parts of the cities that were predominantly black.
 He also came out against using bussing to resolve de facto segregation.